 Advertisement campaign is the key for the marketing department.
-Such advertisement cost is needed to be incurred today; as a result benefit of the same can be earned in the coming years.
-Such advertisement cost will be huge, and such cost incurred does not match with only one year.
-So in order to comply with the matching principle as well, such heavy expenditure will be disclosed on the balance sheet and will be written off proportionately.
+Such advertisement costs need to incur today; as a result, the benefit of the same can earn in the coming years.
+Such advertisement costs will be huge, not matching only one year.
+So to comply with the matching principle, such heavy expenditures will disclose on the balance sheet and written off proportionately.

 2. Exceptional Losses

 Business is all about uncertainties.
-There are full chances that losses can be incurred due to normal movement of the economic cycle or due to extraordinary natural calamities which are not in control.
-Any entity cannot face such loss in one year.
-Such loss needed to be spread to multiple years, based on the estimate of the years within which the entity is expecting to get recover its position, such loss needed to spare over multiple years.
+There are full chances that losses can be incurred due to normal movement of the economic cycle or to extraordinary natural calamities that are not in control.
+Any entity cannot face such a loss in one year.
+Based on the estimated years the entity expects to recover its position, such loss needed to spare over multiple years.

 3. Research and Development Cost

 Research gives long term sustainability to the business.
-Such research cost will give benefit for many years to the organization.
+Such research costs will give benefit for many years to the organization.
 Hence, the cost must be allocated over the years to match the benefit of such research.

 |Nature of revenue||Such expenditure is revenue in nature||Such expenditure is capital in nature|

 |Convertibility to cash||Such expenses cannot convert to cash.
 It’s similar to sunk cost.||Such expenses can convert to cash.
 It enhances the capacity, which will increase production.|